 Reading time: 6 minutes

-Paintings are one of the components of a warm and unique atmosphere.
-And if the paintings are made independently, the emotional “response” from them is an order of magnitude higher than that of the purchased ones. , created by your own hands - you will see photos of examples below - thought out with interest and brought to life with love, will give a good mood for a long time.
+Paintings are one of the components of the warm and unique atmosphere.
+And if the paintings are made independently, the emotional “response” from them can be an order of magnitude higher than that of purchased ones. created with your own hands - you will see photos of examples below - thoughtfully thought out and lovingly brought to life, they will give you a good mood for a long time.

-Let you not have the talent of an artist, do not shine with a creative flair and doubt your taste.
-Drop doubts.
-Having a desire to create original paintings for the interior, you can independently learn some techniques and after a while admire the creation of your own hands.
+Let you not have the talent of an artist, do not shine with creative flair and doubt your taste.
+Cast aside your doubts.
+Having a desire to create original paintings for the interior, you can learn some techniques on your own and after a while admire the creation of your own hands.

 Looking for an idea for a painting

-Inspiration is a fickle and fickle thing.
-Let's not wait for insights from above, but let's actively search for ideas for future paintings for the interior.
+Inspiration is a fickle and timid thing.
+Let's not wait for inspiration from above, but let's actively search for ideas for future paintings for the interior.

 Advice.
 At the very beginning, it will be useful not to look on the Internet in search of ideas.
-Trust your inner instinct: what exactly do I need, how would I like to see my picture, what mood should it bring to my life and to the interior of the house?
-Write down every thought that comes to mind.
+Trust your inner instinct: what exactly do I need, how would I like my painting to look, what mood should it bring into my life and into the interior of my home?
+Write down all the thoughts that come to your mind.

-Information, having gained a critical mass, will definitely “shoot” with an original idea.
-And having the main features of what you are looking for, you can choose the appropriate technique for creating do-it-yourself paintings for the interior and see photos.
+Information, having gained a critical mass, will definitely “shoot” original idea.
+And having the main features of what you are looking for, you can choose the appropriate technique for creating paintings with your own hands for the interior and look at the photographs.

-Anything can serve as an impulse for creativity: from sewing accessories and beads to family photos and letters from the home archive.
+Anything can serve as an impetus for creativity: from sewing accessories and beads to family photos and letters from the home archive.

 Advice.
-For any mother, a touching option for interior decor will be a panel collage of children's drawings, applications, the first cute scribbles and other priceless creations of small hands.
+For any mother, a touching option for interior decor will be a panel collage of children's drawings, appliqués, the first cute doodles and other priceless creations of little hands.

 Choosing ways to create a picture for your interior

-There are many ways to turn creative ideas into reality.
-Draw with watercolors, acrylics, paint in oils, create panels from leather, thread or wool, make posters from photos - the choice is yours.
+There are many ways to bring creative ideas to life.
+Paint with watercolors, acrylics, paint in oils, create panels from leather, thread or wool, make posters from photos - the choice is yours.
 Each of the paintings will be interesting and unique in the interior.

 Painting with paints

-Even if the talent of the painter has bypassed you, creating abstract paintings for the interior at the “cute and sincere” level is quite within your power.
+Even if the talent of a painter has passed you by, you are quite capable of creating abstract paintings for the interior at the “cute and soulful” level.
 You will need:

 • oil, acrylic or watercolor paints;